 © istock/C. Boecki

 The Climate Service Center Germany (GERICS) was initiated by the German Federal Government in 2009 as a fundamental part of the German hightech-strategy for climate protection.
-Since June 2014, GERICS has been a scientific organizational entity of Helmholtz-Zentrum Geesthacht – Zentrum für Material- und Küstenforschung GmbH.
-Since April 2021, GERICS has been an institute of the newly named Helmholtz-Zentrum hereon GmbH.
+Since June 2014, GERICS has been a scientific organizational entity of Helmholtz-Zentrum Geesthacht – Zentrum für Material- und Küstenforschung GmbH which was renamed in Helmholtz-Zentrum hereon GmbH in April 2021.

 We are located in the historic "Chilehaus" in Hamburg and employ an interdisciplinary team of natural and social scientists.
 The total staff number is currently more than 70.
 The director of GERICS is meteorologist and climate scientist Prof. Dr. Daniela Jacob.

 With the start of the fourth period of program-oriented funding of the Helmholtz Association (PoF IV) in January 2021, the Helmholtz-Zentrum Geesthacht (Helmholtz-Zentrum Hereon since 31 March 2021) has given itself a new scientific organisational structure.
 The center now comprises 15 institutes.
 It thus followed the recommendations of the scientific and strategic reviews of the Helmholtz Association over the past three years.
 At the same time, GERICS was given the status of a Hereon institute.